luau-project/minpack-builder/doc/README.md

 ## CMake Package

 After you have built and installed minpack through ```minpack-builder```, you can use minpack as a CMake Package.
 For detailed instructions, have a read at [CMake Package](CMake-Package.md).

+## Project-specific Targets

+We also have a few specific targets for some operations.
+For further information, take a look at [Project-specific Targets](Project-Targets.md).